ManuelGil/vscode-codeigniter4-spark/README.md

 ## License

-Mustache Spark is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.
+Codeigniter 4 Spark for VSCode is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.